jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the SQL Server section, on the Actions tab, SQL Server - Update row is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image256.png "SQL Server section")

-22. Name the connection ContosoSportsDB, and select the primary ContosoSportsDB database for your solution.
+22. Name the connection `ContosoSportsDB`, and select the primary ContosoSportsDB database for your solution.
 Under the user name and password used to create it, click **Create**.

     ![TheUpdate row section displays the previously defined settings.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image257.png "Update row")